Sartana: Production

 The character of Sartana was first created by screenwriters Ernesto Gastaldi and Vittorio Salerno for the film Blood at Sundown (1966), directed by Alberto Cardone.
 Played by Gianni Garko, Sartana is portrayed here as a villain who frames his brother for murder.
 The character of Sartana proved to be so popular that when Blood at Sundown was released in Germany, it was re-titled to simply Sartana.
 A German producer wanted Garko to continue making films as the Sartana character, but as a hero rather than a villain.
-The producer proposed two scripts, neither of which interested Garko as he was looking to portray a different type of character compared to those he had played in Ten Thousand Dollars for a Massacre and Per 100.000 dollari ti ammazzo, which were not very popular with audiences.
+The producer proposed two scripts, neither of which interested Garko as he was looking to portray a different type of character compared to those he had played in Ten Thousand Dollars for a Massacre and Vengeance Is Mine, which were not very popular with audiences.

 The Sartana character in Blood at Sundown does not have the look or demeanour that the character that would eventually exhibit, beginning with the film If You Meet Sartana Pray for Your Death.
 Garko stated that the new interpretation of the character was influenced by the film's director, Gianfranco Parolini, whose interpretation of Sartana was inspired by Lee Falk's comic strip character Mandrake the Magician, a black-caped illusionist.
 The character would also use mechanical gadgets similar to those used by James Bond in his film series.
 Contrary to characters such as Django or the protagonists of the Dollars Trilogy, Sartana is entirely money-oriented and typically succeeds in securing his sought-after riches.
 Sartana also has a flashier wardrobe and browses saloons with lush interiors compared to the typically ragged appearances and simple surroundings of earlier Spaghetti Westerns and their characters.
 Garko spoke later about the creation of the character in 1990, stating that cartoon strips were "like film, are part of arte d'imagine and therein lie [Sartana's] cultural roots".
 He specifically consulted with the writers of each film to preserve the character's integrity and would later claim that he had a clause in his contract with producer Aldo Addobbati that the scripts had to meet with his approval.
 Garko would portray Sartana in all the official films except for Sartana's Here… Trade Your Pistol for a Coffin due to a scheduling conflict with his commitment to Enzo G. Castellari's film Cold Eyes of Fear (1971), which led to George Hilton portraying Sartana.
 Director Giuliano Carnimeo stated that for Sartana's Here… Trade Your Pistol for a Coffin, the producers decided to develop the project as a Sartana film despite the change in casting due to the character's popularity with audiences.